darkn3rd/oop-tut/java/j00.interface/README.md

 This tutorial introduces an *interface* construction.

 The interface can be thought of as a contract of things that can be implemented.
-This is useful for structure that may have many components that can change, such as a music player with that can play variety of file formats and devices.
+This is useful for a structure that may have many components that can change, such as a music player with that can play variety of file formats and devices.

 This tutorial shows how an interface of a method that will be implemented by children of the `Shape` class, as Shape is abstract and cannot implement the interface itself.